ankit-rathi/ankit-rathi.github.io/_posts/2025-10-01-How-I-Use-Valuation-to-Make-Better-Decisions.md

 title: Stock Price Is Not Valuation
 ---

-How I Use Valuation to Make Better Decisions
+> How I Use Valuation to Make Better Decisions

-One of the most common mistakes investors make is confusing **stock price** with **valuation**.
-A stock price tells you what one share is trading at. **Valuation tells you what the entire business is worth**.
-These are two very different things.

-That’s why valuation analysis sits at the core of my investing process.

-### There Is No One-Size-Fits-All Valuation Metric

-Different businesses need different valuation lenses.
-Depending on the industry, I use metrics like **P/E**, **P/B**, **EV/EBITDA**, or **Market Cap to Sales**.
-Banks and financials often make sense on P/B or ROE-based metrics.
-Capital-intensive businesses may be better judged on EV/EBITDA.
-Consumer or platform businesses may justify higher P/E ratios.

-The key point: **no single ratio works for all stocks**.

-### Valuation Is Always Relative

-Once I choose the right valuation metric, I don’t look at it in isolation.
-I compare it against three things:

-1. **Broader market valuation**
-2. **Industry or peer group valuation**
-3. **The company’s own historical valuation range**

-This gives context and helps me judge whether the stock is **undervalued, fairly valued, or overvalued**.

-### Example: NSE – Reliance Industries (Illustrative)

-Let’s take **Reliance Industries** as an example to understand this better.

-Assume its **5-year median P/E is around 26**.
-Historically, the stock may have traded:

-* Near **24 P/E** during pessimistic phases (undervalued zone)
-* Around **28 P/E** during euphoric phases (overvalued zone)

-If the business fundamentals remain intact and the stock moves closer to the lower end of its historical valuation range, **risk reduces and probability improves**.
-That’s where accumulation makes sense.
-When the stock trades well above its historical comfort zone, **future returns compress**, and it may be time to reduce or exit.

-This is not about predicting tops or bottoms.
-It’s about **playing ranges and probabilities**.

-### Valuation Helps Improve Odds, Not Certainty

-The logic is simple.
-**Buy strong businesses when they are undervalued.
-Sell or reduce when they become overvalued.**

-Do this consistently, and you’re no longer dependent on luck or market mood.
-You’re letting **probability work in your favour**.

-And remember—P/E is just one example here.
-Depending on the business, **any relevant valuation parameter can be used**, and the same framework applies **when comparing industry valuations and broader market valuations** as well.
-What matters is discipline, context, and consistency.

-Have a good day,

-**- AR**
+Many investors make the mistake of equating a stock’s price with its valuation, but the two represent very different ideas.
+Price is simply what one share is trading at in the market, while valuation reflects what the entire business is worth.
+This distinction matters because decisions based only on price lack context, whereas valuation brings structure and meaning to the investment process.

+To evaluate businesses effectively, there is no single metric that works universally across all sectors.
+Different industries operate under different economic models, so the lens of valuation must adapt accordingly.
+Financial institutions are often better understood through metrics like price-to-book or return on equity, while capital-intensive businesses may require enterprise value to EBITDA.
+Consumer-facing or platform-driven companies can justify higher price-to-earnings multiples due to their growth potential.
+The key is not the metric itself, but choosing the one that best captures the underlying economics of the business.

+Once the appropriate metric is selected, the next step is to interpret it in context rather than isolation.
+Valuation only becomes meaningful when compared against broader benchmarks such as the overall market, the company’s industry peers, and its own historical range.
+These comparisons provide a reference point that helps determine whether a stock is currently undervalued, fairly valued, or overvalued.
+Without this relative framework, even a seemingly attractive number can be misleading.

+This approach becomes clearer when applied to a real example like Reliance Industries.
+Suppose its historical valuation over several years shows a median price-to-earnings ratio around a certain level, with lower ranges reflecting pessimism and higher ranges reflecting optimism.
+When the stock trades near the lower end of this band while fundamentals remain stable, the downside risk tends to reduce and the probability of favorable returns improves.
+Conversely, when valuation expands significantly beyond its historical comfort zone, future returns often compress, signaling a need for caution or reduction in exposure.

+The objective here is not to predict precise market tops or bottoms, but to operate within a range of probabilities.
+By aligning decisions with valuation zones rather than market emotions, the process becomes more disciplined and less dependent on external noise.
+Over time, consistently buying strong businesses when they are undervalued and trimming or exiting when they become overvalued creates a systematic edge.

+Ultimately, valuation is not about certainty but about improving odds.
+It introduces a structured way to assess risk and reward, ensuring that decisions are grounded in context rather than speculation.
+When applied consistently across different businesses and market conditions, this approach shifts investing from guesswork toward a more rational and repeatable process.